NgoziGoodness/Project-on-Web-Scraping/README.md

 ### Tools

-- Chrome Web Scraper (This was used for data scraping)
+- Chrome Web Scraper (This was used for web scraping)
   ![Sitemaps for Amazon Books](https://github.com/NgoziGoodness/Project-on-Web-Scraping/assets/164032971/7d931ded-4ae8-4ec6-8920-a20ec1af3997)